Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 		net.stop()
 ```

+> Warning: in Mininet 2.0.0, `pmonitor()` may return a number of blank
+> lines after receiving EOFs.
+This is fixed in the latest source tree.

 Note this implementation is slightly different since it pulls the time
 management out of the helper function, but this enables pmonitor() to
 catch ping's output after it is interrupted.